 The furnace installed in your recreation vehicle is controlled by a 12-volt DC thermostat.
-Depending on your model, there may be up to two thermostats in your recreation vehicle to enabling you to control the temperature to your comfort level.
+Depending on your model, there may be up to two thermostats enabling you to control the temperature to your comfort level.

 The furnace requires both 12-volt power and propane gas for full operation.
 Make sure you have sufficient power available before operating your furnace.